 Fall is a wonderful time to go birding in Oregon.
 The state is home to some of the most striking scenery of the Pacific Northwest, and it also plays host to an impressive variety of birds.
 With a rich mixture of nesters augmented by migrants and returning wintering species, birding in Oregon is very pleasant during this time of year.
 Exploring the coast, mountains, and the Great Basin plains of this large and diverse state, all at the peak of fall migration, we'll have a western birding adventure you'll be sure to remember.

-We'll start by birding the rocky and picturesque coastlines for which Oregon is so famous.
-From the coastal town of Newport south to Coos Bay, we'll explore various beaches and lagoons as we search for 20+ species of shorebirds including Black Oystercatcher, Wandering Tattler, Black Turnstone, and Surfbird, as well as gulls, terns, cormorants, and other offshore species.
+A highlight of our tour will be visiting the rocky and picturesque coastlines for which Oregon is so famous.
+From the coastal town of Coos Bay north to Newport, we'll explore various beaches and lagoons as we search for 20+ species of shorebirds, including Black Oystercatcher, Wandering Tattler, Black Turnstone, and Surfbird, as well as gulls, terns, cormorants, and other offshore species.
 We'll seawatch from the coast, where we hope to see migrating loons, scoters, terns, and maybe some Sooty Shearwaters.
 The rich offshore waters host a variety of alcids as well, and we'll hope for Pigeon Guillemot, Common Murre, Marbled Murrelet, and maybe even a Rhinoceros or Cassin's Auklet.

 Join us for a great birding adventure in the Pacific Northwest!